Job evaluation explained.

 Since mankind began exchanging money for goods and services, businesses and their staff have been negotiating the price of work.
-For the purposes of fair pay, organisations would ‘evaluate’ the jobs performed within them to determine their value to the organisation.
+For the purposes of fair pay, organizations would ‘evaluate’ the jobs performed within them to determine their value to the organization.

 By considering a job’s cognitive and physical requirements, as well as working conditions and responsibilities, businesses were historically able to assess the worth of a specific role.

-In the years ahead, two methods of job evaluation - analytical and non-analytical – became prominent.
-Levelling systems in collective labour agreements and for compensation surveys are often non-analytical and strongly linked to the price of labour, whereas analytical job grading schemes have a stronger focus to determine the internal relativities within an organisation.
+In the years before, two methods of job evaluation - analytical and non-analytical – became prominent.
+Levelling systems in collective labor agreements and for compensation surveys are often non-analytical and strongly linked to the price of labor, whereas analytical job grading schemes have a stronger focus to determine the internal relativities within an organization.

 Methods of Job Evaluation

 The following methods assess the overall jobs’ requirements.
 The grading decision is made by assessing the job in direct comparison with other jobs by making a discretionary decision.

 The simplest form of job evaluation.
 A whole-job, job-to-job comparison which results in an internal job value hierarchy from highest to lowest.
 Ranking is very uncommon nowadays and is widely considered to be unreliable and biased.
 It would not stand up in court in a trial for equal pay.